srpatx/stairstep/README.md

 ### Pipeline name
 You may optionally specify the name of the pipeline for deploys (see example).
 This will default to the name of the GitHub repository.

+### App names
+You may optionally specify app names per remote (see example).
+This will default to the hyphenated combination of the pipeline name and the remote name (e.g. syrup-demo).

 ### Hooks
 Top level config keys may be the name of a Heroku deploy hook.
 Each key within a hook is a Heroku CLI command.
 Each value is an array of parameters for that command.